TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-edit-ready.md

 }
 ```

+I'm going with naive error handling for now, returning true or false.
+Existing read only implementations return false.
+I'll revisit error handling when I better understand the sort of errors that might be encountered with a real implementation.

 # Content Alignment

-* Excel and Google Sheets align content in cell based on type
+Excel and Google Sheets align content in a cell based on type.
 * Numbers (including dates) align right in each cell
 * Text aligns left
-  * Logicals and errors align in the center
+* Booleans and errors align in the center

-* Seems like a minor feature but adds a lot of power
-* Implement by adding modifier classnames to each cell based on type
-* Now you can do all kinds of interesting presentational things based on type - alignment just tip of the iceberg
+This might seem like a minor feature but the way I've implemented it adds a lot of power.
+Each cell has an extra modifier CSS classname based on type.
+Now you can do all kinds of interesting presentational things based on type.
+Alignment is just the tip of the iceberg.

 ```ts
 export interface VirtualSpreadsheetTheme {